 Am I responsible for health expenses?

-Foster families are not responsible for medical and dental expenses, as each child as Medical Assistance, private insurance, or other support in place.
+All children will have Medical Assistance, private insurance, or other support in place.

 About Our Foster Care Agency in PA